kamilburda/batcher/docs/sections/Customization/Actions.md

   * *Remove empty borders*: Automatically removes empty areas along the edges of the image/layer.

+### G'MIC filter

+*Only available if [G'MIC](https://gmic.eu/) is installed as a GIMP plug-in*

+Applies a [G'MIC](https://gmic.eu/) filter non-interactively.

+To apply a filter, select a filter in G'MIC and press Ctrl+C, or click the copy button.
+Then paste the text into the `Command` text field.

 ### Insert background

 Inserts a new layer behind the current layer.